 Please see our press release for more details.

-Charles Maynard, Book award for The Blue Ridge Ancient and Majestic: A Celebration of the World's Oldest Mountains, (Mountain Trail Press), chronicling the life of the Blue Ridge Mountains, from geologic time up to present-day culture, literature and music, with photographs by Jerry Hall.
+Charles Maynard, Book award for The Blue Ridge Ancient and Majestic: A Celebration of the World's Oldest Mountains, (Mountain Trail Press), chronicling the life of the Blue Ridge Mountains, from geologic time up to present-day culture, literature and music, with photographs by Jerry Greer.

 Jim Minick, 2nd place Book award for The Blueberry Years: A Memoir of Farm and Family (St. Martin's Press)